bosch-aisecurity-aishield/watchtower/README.md

 ```

-Inspection of Jupyter Notebooks and ML/DL models can be done by any of the three methods:
+Inspection of Jupyter Notebooks and ML/DL models can be done by any of the below methods:

 #### CLI